Zhangxy6277/Epicker-Guide/Epicker-Guide.md

 # EPicker Guide

 ---
->Last editted by Tianfang, 2021.4.12
+>Last editted by Tianfang, 2021.4.13

 ## Overview

-### What is EPicker?
+### What is EPicker

 EPicker is a standalone software for particle picking in cryo-EM.
 It is implemented based on CenterNet, an open-source deep learning detection framework.
 Trained and well tested on datasets containing heterogenous particles, EPicker is able to pick particles, vesicles and filaments effectively.
 Different from other particle picking tools, EPicker builds up a continual learning mechanism.
 A previously unseen type of particles can be well learnt after trained with a small dataset of old particles, yielding a new model able to recognize both new particles and old ones.
 With this advantage, you can continually upgrade your model and save a lot of storage for model saving and data saving used for traditional retraining procedures.

 ### About this guide

 This user guide includes all instructions you may need for installation, picking and training.
 A tutorial is also provided at the end of this guide to help you walk through the complete workflow of EPicker.
-If you have any questions or if anything does not work, please contact me: ***zhaotianfang2010@163.com***
+If you have any questions or if anything goes wrong, please contact me at ***zhaotianfang2010@163.com***

-## Installation
+## Download and Installation

 ### Requirements